Kapiolani Towers

 No analysis available

-The remarks explicitly state an 86% owner occupancy ratio, which directly matches the current value.
-No other listing contradicts this figure, so it remains the best-supported value.
+The public remarks directly state an 86% owner occupancy ratio, which matches the current value.
+No conflicting listing remarks were found, so this is a strong, confirmed data point.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.